VIJA J-16Ti

 The VIJA J-16Ti is a French aircraft engine, designed and produced by VIJA Aircraft Engines of Toulouse for use in ultralight and homebuilt aircraft.

 The company was founded in 2004 and went out of business in about 2015, ending production.

 Design and development

-The engine is a turbocharged, four-cylinder four-stroke, in-line, 1186 cc displacement, 16 valve, air-cooled, fuel injected motorcycle conversion, gasoline engine design, with a mechanical gearbox reduction drive with a reduction ratio of 2.55:1.
+The engine is a turbocharged, four-cylinder four-stroke, in-line, 1186 cc displacement, 16 valve, air-cooled, fuel injected motorcycle conversion, petrol engine design, with a mechanical gearbox reduction drive with a reduction ratio of 2.55:1.
 It employs electronic ignition and produces 160 hp at 7000 rpm.